contrapunctus-1/ido-mini/README.md

    directories, when provided) when there are no matches in the buffer list as well as in recentf?
 6. Add animated
+7. Add indicator if flx-ido-mode is enabled
+8. Stop using abbreviated prefixes
+9. Add tests

 ## Thanks
 Thanks to wilfredh for the initial code that got me started -